greg-raven/grus/_posts/2022-01-21-a-year-in-photos.md

 ---
-title: 'A year in photos'
+title: "A year in photos"
 layout: post
 categories:
 - Memes